spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-order-management-feature-walkthrough/marketplace-order-management-feature-walkthrough.md

 In the Merchant Portal, merchants can view and manage their `MerchantOrders`.

 The information in the Merchant Portal is limited and includes:
-- customer information
+- Customer information
-- shipment address
+- Shipment address
-- merchant order overview
+- Merchant order overview
-- totals
+- Totals

 Merchant order uses its own totals based on order totals, restricted by the Merchant Order Item:
 - refundTotal